-Some color combinations were very similar whereas others are completely different.
-Then participants start to give feedback according to test levels.
+Some color combinations were very similar, whereas others are completely different.
+Then, participants start to give feedback according to test levels.

-Both younger and older volunteers sort out the similar circles without any problem.
-But elder group found it complex to sort different circles.
+Both younger and older volunteers sort out similar circles without any problem.
+But the elder group found it complex to sort different circles.

 Scientists noted, “Results indicate that elderly subjects compensate for cognitive decline through enhancing perceptual and attentional processing of individual stimulus features.”

-Scientists used eye trackers and EEG machines in research to track progress.
+Scientists used eye-trackers and EEG machines in research to track progress.
 They unveil, “the elder group was using a particular kind of selective attentiveness.
 They were paying more attention to details than the younger group.”

 The study suggests, “No need to worry about growing older even if you feel bad about it.
 Our brain is already working on it.
-And, it’s never too late to enjoy the benefits of keeping your brain active.”
+And it’s never too late to enjoy the benefits of keeping your brain active.”